 The smoothie also contains almond milk.

-Prepping the sweet potato
+How to prepare the sweet potato

-The sweet potato needs to be baked whole, but this is easy to do and can be prepared ahead.
-Simply place your sweet potato on a baking sheet and pop in the oven for about 30 minutes, until tender (check with a fork).
+The sweet potato needs to be baked whole (or halved), but this is easy to do and can be prepared ahead.
+Simply place your sweet potato on a baking sheet and pop in the oven for about 30-40 minutes or until tender (check with a fork).
 Remove from the oven and leave to cool, then peel off the skin and make the smoothie.